• COM3: Existing concrete

 Pierre van der Spuy South Africa Stellenbosch University

-Marcelo Melo Brazil Associate
+Marcelo Melo Brazil Casagrande Engenharia

 Qianhui Yu China École polytechnique fédérale de Lausanne (EPF Lausanne)